 Following this I investigated the structure and function of the major outer membrane proteins (MOMP’s) of Chlamydia where I cloned and expressed wild type and VS4 domain mutated proteins and functionally reconstituted them at the single-channel level.
 Reconstitution in planar lipid bilayers showed that the VS4 domain was not required for pore formation but may help to form the channel vestibule where it may interact with other protein loops 3.

-I then joined a leading bio safety testing facility as the research and development scientist and developed a wide range of molecular based assays for clients, and provided technical training and support for colleagues.
+I then joined a leading bio safety testing facility as the research and development scientist and developed a wide range of molecular based assays for clients, as well as providing technical training and support for colleagues.

 I chose to take a career break to raise my family.
 My husband works in the marine industry as a consultant in risk assessment/safety management and this job takes him away from home on a regular basis.
 Taking this into account and the prohibitive costs of childcare we decided it would be best if I put my career on hold to raise our family.
 During this time I have taken over the administrative side of our business.